voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 :meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`
 method to evaluate the predictions of an object detection model.

+Invoking
+:meth:`evaluate_detections() <fiftyone.core.collections.SampleCollection.evaluate_detections>`
+returns a |DetectionResults| instance that provides a variety of methods for generating various aggregate evaluation reports about your model.

+In addition, when you specify an ``eval_key`` parameter, a number of helpful fields will be populated on each sample and its predicted/ground truth objects that you can leverage via the :ref:`FiftyOne App <fiftyone-app>` to interactively explore the strengths and weaknesses of your model on individual samples.

 .. note::

     Currently, COCO-style evaluation is the only option, but additional methods